Grilled Teriyaki Chicken

-Incredibly simple, this juicy, teriyaki chicken is the result of a day-long marinade in a combination of every day ingredients that come together to make a fantastic teriyaki flavor.
+Incredibly simple, this juicy, teriyaki chicken is the result of a day-long marinade (with every day ingredients!), and grilled to perfection.

 This wonder-of-a-meal has been gracing our table for many years now.
 Our favorite way to serve it?
 Alongside this baked brown rice (with toasted almonds and green onions stirred in after baking) and with fresh, grilled pineapple, biscuits and sliced green peppers (you could grill these babies, too).

 Two Years Ago: Chocolate Chip Toffee Bars